 Priority Admissions Area means the geographical area from which children will be afforded priority for admission to the School.
-A map showing the priority admissions area is annexed to this Admission Policy and is available to view on the School website.
+A map showing the priority admissions area [which includes the Ecclesiastical Parish] is annexed to this Admission Policy and is available to view on the School website.
 A hard copy is available at the School office.